Skip to content

 Inodra makes gRPC easy - just add your API key and start making calls.

-Endpoint: grpc.inodra.com:443 (TLS required)
+Endpoint: mainnet-grpc.inodra.com:443 (TLS required)

 Key Features:

-• Full Sui gRPC compatibility
+• Full Sui gRPC compatibility, all services on one endpoint

 • Server reflection enabled (explore without proto files)